pulento/A1Evo_Electrified/README.md

 Currently this app is being developed and tested on MacOS.
 Windows will follow soon.

-# Offical A1 Evo forum thread
+# Official A1 Evo forum thread

 A1 Evo is discussed and released in the following [AVS Forum thread](https://www.avsforum.com/threads/audyssey-one-oca-does-it-again-and-again.3297198).